intel/ai-containers/pytorch/README.md

 > **Note:** Passwordless SSH connection is also enabled in the image.
 > No SSH key in the image, so users need to generate one unique SSH key themselves.
 > Please put SSH key including id_rsa and id_rsa.pub files under /mnt/ssh_key foler.
 You could also mount a network disk into /mnt/ssh_key.
+> Since the SSH key is not owned by default user account in docker, please also do "chmod 644 id_rsa.pub; chmod 644 id_rsa" to grant read access for default user account.
 > Users could also use "/usr/bin/ssh-keygen -t rsa -b 4096 -N '' -f ~/mnt/ssh_key/id_rsa" to generate a new SSH Key.
 ```bash
 docker run -it --rm \